HealthyFryOption/RLearning-Multi-Agent-Unknown-Obstacles/README.md

    * Records
    * Track
    * Track/NM
+5) Create a .env file, containing the variable name netlogoHomeDirectory and netLogoModelFile:
+   * netlogoHomeDirectory contains the path to your locally downloaded Netlogo program
+   * netLogoModelFile contains the path and name of your Netlogo created File / Instance

 ## Usage Manual
 All training / simulation runs relies on the parameters set in setting.json.
 Documentation related to the setting.json's fields are provided inside setting documentation named "settingDoc.txt"